 - The gallery greatly values the health & safety of its employees, and is following all COVID-19 city, county, and state business guidelines for the pandemic.

 - Masks and full COVID-19 vaccination(s) are required.

 - Approximately 50% of the work required of this position can be completed remotely, with weekly in-person work required.

 HOW TO APPLY:

-Please submit the following via email with the subject line “Artist Liaison Assistant” to [email protected]:
+Please submit the following via email with the subject line “DKG LA: SALES COORDINATOR” to [email protected]:

-- a cover letter detailing your previous experience and how you would approach the position
+- a cover letter detailing your previous experience in a contemporary art gallery and/or sales-focused environment, and how you would approach the position

-In your application, please note all relevant skills requested in the qualifications above.
+In your application, please clearly note all relevant skills requested in the qualifications above.